St. Pete's Longtime Event Hall

 After the era of the big bands, the Manhattan Casino hosted dances featuring local artists, and provided a stage to rock and roll and blues singers popular in the 1960's.
 Local minister and radio personality Goldie Thompson booked religious programs at the Casino, as did Father Divine, a spiritualist.

-The venue closed its doors in 1968 but has been recently revived as an events hall and entertainment venue as part of a larger revival initiative of this historic neighborhood.
+The venue closed its doors in 1968 but has been revived in recent years as an events hall and entertainment venue as part of a larger revival initiative of this historic neighborhood.